kurator-dev/kurator/docs/proposals/rollout/rollout.md

 Alternative: Integrating with Other CD Tools

-Consideration: Integrating with other existing Continuous Delivery tools like Argo CD, Argo Rollout was also considered.
+Consideration: Integrating with other existing Rollout tools like Argo CD, Argo Rollout was also considered.

 Rationale for Rejection: While these tools are powerful, they may not offer the same level of customization and Kubernetes-native capabilities as Flagger.
 Additionally, this approach would have required extensive modifications to align with the cloud-native focus of the Kurator project.